 The social care sector and social care workforce are facing increasing challenges.
-This page provides information from the latest National Care Forum survey results, NCF commentary on the workforce crisis, the Skills for Care State of the Adult Social Care Sector and Workforce in England 2021 Report and Experimental data from the Government about self-funders to highlight some of the key challenges facing the sector.
+This page provides information from the latest National Care Forum survey results, NCF commentary on the workforce crisis, the Skills for Care State of the Adult Social Care Sector and Workforce in England 2021 Report and size and structure report as well as Experimental data from the Government about self-funders to highlight some of the key challenges facing the sector.

 Why does this all matter?